Small ceramic plate in a dream with a fresh herb sprig beside a glass of water and a wildflower

 Today, if the theme resonates, write a list of three “rules” that feel confining to you, and one formula for each: “I propose to myself that this condition be revisited.”
 Without a guarantee of immediate change, simply openly.
 The Rebel recognizes such reviews as respect, and in the dreams that follow arranges night-time binges for you less often.

 Astrological note: A dream of breaking the diet often comes during transits of Mars or Uranus through your 6th house, during their aspects to Saturn, and in periods when Pluto touches your Mars.
 Aries, Aquarians, and Scorpios recognize this dream with particular accuracy.
-If Uranus is now touching your Saturn — the Rebel breaks a long discipline, and the dream conveys this through a table you approach at once as a hungry child and as a tired prisoner.
+If Uranus is now touching your Saturn, the Rebel breaks a long discipline, and the dream conveys this through a table you approach at once as a hungry child and as a tired prisoner.

-If your system helps you feel calmer — good, but it’s worth checking whether control has replaced your living feelings.
-If the numbers please you more than the taste — in real life you have long lacked the simply tasty; it’s worth returning it without the table.
-If you are proud of a fulfilled quota — let it be, but notice whether joy remains when no one is counting.
-If you worry over every gram — your anxiety is asking not for another number but for gentle soothing.
-If you suddenly laugh at the absurdity of the system — this is a good sign; it’s worth approaching your own tables from this stance more often.
+If you are proud of a fulfilled quota, let that be — but notice whether joy remains when no one is counting.
+If you worry over every gram, your anxiety is asking not for another number but for gentle soothing.
+If you suddenly laugh at the absurdity of the system, that is a good sign.
+Approach your own tables from that stance more often.

 Ask yourself: “Which area of life am I now holding under too strict a measurement — and where have I long not allowed myself simply to live without grams, points, and items?”